rikosintie/ARP-Sort/README.md

 ```
 Internet  10.56.246.196           0   e865.49c7.9f80  ARPA   Vlan246
 ```
+Make sure there isn't a blank line at the end of the file.
+This will cause an error

+`OSError: illegal IP address string passed to inet_aton`

 ## Run the script ##
 To execute on windows if the python launcher is installed
 ```